periodtqween/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add execute permission to the file owner
+add execution permission to owner groups and other user